guettli/why-i-like-django-and-sap/README.md

 That's different with the docs of SAP.
 The are complicated.
 I do not like to read them (too much text).
 The SAP docs are bloated, it is hard to find simple code examples.
 Maybe I feel this way because I am familiar with Python and Django.
 I am new to sap.
 Maybe it is just a biased feeling.
 Maybe not.

+In SAP/ABAP world it is common to get docs from blogs.
+I think this is dangerous.
+Blog posts don't get maintained.
+Docs need to be come from upstream.
+In this case sap.
+If the upstream does not provide good docs (including easy to understand examples), then there will be chaos.
+Some docs here, some docs there and most of the updated and unmaintained.

 ## Python: A lot of useful data types

 The built-in data types (list, tuples, dictionaries, sets) are great in Python.
 The same is possible with abap, but you need more typing: https://stackoverflow.com/questions/53613063/dictionaries-in-abap